envalert@envalert.org

 About Environmental Alert

 In the field of renewable energy Environmental Alert successfully implemented The Clean Energy Project (2016-2020) in partnership with World Wide Fund for Nature – Uganda Country Office (WWF-UCO) and other civil society organizations (CSOs) under the Renewable Energy CSO Network (RECSO), a Network hosted at Environmental Alert and private sector to facilitate access to off-grid Renewable Energy Technologies (RETs) to rural households in the Albertine Rift region.
-Under the project, linkages between RET companies and civil society organizations (CSOs) have been created to facilitate last mile delivery of RETs.
+Under the project, linkages between RET companies and civil society organizations (CSOs) have been created to facilitate last-mile delivery of RETs.

 Project Goal and Outcomes

-The projects’ overarching goal is to contribute to the achievement of the Ugandan Strategies on Energy and Health and therefore to the achievement of SDGs 7, 3, 10 and 13.
-This goal is in line with SE4Alls current initiative which aims to accelerate health facility electrification in Sub-Saharan Africa.
+The project’s overarching goal is to contribute to the achievement of the Ugandan Strategies on Energy and Health and therefore to the achievement of SDGs 7, 3, 10, and 13.
+This goal is in line with SE4All’s current initiative, which aims to accelerate health facility electrification in Sub-Saharan Africa.

 The expected outcomes are:

-Oc1 Improved access to reliable and sustainable energy and associated health service delivery by health centers in refugee settlements and hard to reach areas in the Albertine Rift |
+Oc1 Improved access to reliable and sustainable energy and associated health service delivery by health centers in refugee settlements and hard-to-reach areas in the Albertine Rift

-Oc2 Vulnerable groups in refugee settlements and hard to reach areas in the Albertine Rift supported to recover from impacts of COVID-19 pandemic impacts through community-based health systems |
+Oc2 Vulnerable groups in refugee settlements and hard-to-reach areas in the Albertine Rift supported to recover from the impacts of the COVID-19 pandemic through community-based health systems

 Project consortium

 Südwind: Overall project leader and coordinator responsible for reporting to the development partner.
-Furthermore, will lead conceptualization and implementation of engagements at the international levels and also provide required technical backstopping to Environmental Alert.
+Furthermore, will lead conceptualization and implementation of engagements at the international level and also provide required technical backstopping to Environmental Alert.

 Environmental Alert: Project lead for activities implementation at the national level, but also create linkages and coordination with the local implementing partners.
-Furthermore, will provide technical support to the local implementing partners.
-Responsible for consolidation of reports from local implementing partners and subsequent submission to SW for final consolidation before submission to the development partners.
+Furthermore, it will provide technical support to the local implementing partners.
+Responsible for the consolidation of reports from local implementing partners and subsequent submission to SW for final consolidation before submission to the development partners.

 The Rio Conventions Project